sawaiz/.dotfiles/readme.md

 Dotfiles are files, houesed in the users home directory, that are used by programsto configure themselves.

 ## Setup
 This uses a bare git repository.
-THis allows no symlinks and easier configuration and updates.
+This allows no symlinks and easier configuration and updates.
 But it comes at a cost, therefore special precaustions must be taken to initailise and manage it.

 Temporarily assign the dotfiles alias